 Housing Marketing Assessment 2010-2015

-The City conducts an annual survey of current costs and the occupancy of all the deed restricted units in Park City.
-Owners receive a letter and must return a signed and notarized affidavit reporting the current rent being charged.
-In the case of owner-occupied units, owners must return a signed and notarized form to verify that they continue to maintain the deed restricted unit as their primary residence.
+Housing staff conducts an annual survey of the persons living in the deed-restricted units in Park City.
+Owners receive a letter and must return a signed and notarized affidavit reporting the current rent being charged or, in the case of owner-occupied units, owners must return a signed and notarized form to verify that they continue to maintain the deed-restricted unit as their primary residence.

 Annual rent increases are based on CPI adjustments in April of each year.
 The City publishes the percentage of increase on this webpage.

-2013 Payment In Lieu of Development Fee is $114,282 per Employee Housing Unit equivalent.
+2015 Payment In Lieu of Development Fee is $142,462 per Affordable Unit Equivalent

 1. Snow Creek Cottages – 13 units built by Park City Municipal Corporation in 2010, currently 100% owner occupied.
 To learn more about these award-winning green homes, go to the Snow Creek page.